HLussiatti/SalaryForecast/README.md

 </p>

 - Correlation:
-    - Years of Experience and Age present the highest correlation with Salary
+    - Years of Experience and Age present the highest correlation with Salary.
-    - Eductation Level and Seniority have lower correlation with Salary
+    - Eductation Level and Seniority have lower correlation with Salary.
-    - Gender has no correlation with any variable
+    - Gender has no correlation with any variable.

 <p align="center">